sgandon/katacoda-scenarios/kubernetes/steps/cluster.md

 `git clone https://github.com/sgandon/katacoda-scenarios.git; mv katacoda-scenarios/kubernetes/assets/ talend; rm -rf katacoda-scenarios`{{execute}}

 Since we have two terminals, let's setup the second terminal to always display the current states of several k8s objects (e.g. Pods and Services) running in the k8s cluster.
-In the upper terminal execute the following command:

-`kubectl get nodes master -o jsonpath='{.status.addresses[0].address}{"\n"}'`{{execute}}

-Grab the IP address and replace it in the following command:

-!!!
-WARNING, this has to be run in the bottom terminal `mkdir .kube; scp <ip adress>:/root/.kube/config /root/.kube/config; watch kubectl get po,svc,cm,deploy`
+Let's setup the node01 to have the right kubernetes config (please answer yes to the question):

+`rsync /root/.kube/config node01:~/.kube/`{{execute}}

+and then display the resources

+`watch kubectl get po,svc,cm,deploy`{{execute T2}}

 Then copy/paste the command in the bottom terminal and execute it.